 Each channel corresponds to one object type on the map.
-Now here is the most important part of this paper I personally found most interesting.
+Here is the essential part of this paper I found most interesting.
 Use additional noise input channels to control the appearance of the output style.
 So for one random noise image on this channel, the output follows a fixed output style like the daytime effect.

 Changing this channel to another random noise image follows a different style, such as a night effect.
-And by interpolating these two random images you can actually control the time in the output image.
-This is really cool and attractive!
+And by interpolating these two random images, you can control the time in the output image.
+This is cool and attractive!

 Use this AI to render GTA 5

-I tried to reproduce this effect with a short clip in game GTA 5.
-I used the Image Segmentaiton network to get the game’s semantic label and then ran it over the IMLE trained network.
+I tried to reproduce this effect with a short clip in-game GTA 5.
+I used the Image Segmentation network to get the game’s semantic label and then ran it over the IMLE-trained network.
 The result is fascinating, considering that it’s the same generator network that GTA can generate for both day and night time of footage!